-- a) The SPLUMA by law has been Gazetted on the 25th of August 2017. - b) Resolution to establish a Municipal Planning Tribunal has also been passed by council, council resolution B9. - c) The Municipality have appointed a Municipal Appeal Tribunal which is functional. - d) The Spatial Development Framework was adopted by council on 1st of September 2017 and due for review. - e) The Municipality is in the process of developing a Land Use Scheme funded by Rural Development and Land Reform which shall include all rural areas. - f) Currently we are on public participation.
+- a) The SPLUMA by law has been Gazetted on the 25th of August 2017. - b) Resolution to establish a Municipal Planning Tribunal has also been passed by council, council resolution B9. - c) The Municipality have appointed a Municipal Appeal Tribunal which is functional.

+- d) The Spatial Development Framework was adopted by council on 1st of September 2017 and is under review. - e) Currently we are on public participation. - f) The Municipality has an approved Land Use Scheme funded by Rural Development and Land Reform which include all rural areas. - g) The Land Use Scheme was Gazetted on the 02nd of February 2024.

-Clearly from the objectives elaborated in the preceding paragraph, it is evident that the legislation seeks to address the historical imbalances in areas of racial inequality, segregation, and unsustainable settlement patterns.
+Clearly from the objectives elaborated in the preceding paragraph, it is evident that the legislations seek to address the historical imbalances in areas of racial inequality, segregation, and unsustainable settlement patterns.